-- Note: These Minutes are also posted on the City's Web Site at www.mapleridge.ca Video of the meeting is posted at media.mapleridge.ca/Mediasite/Showcase
+Note: These Minutes are also posted on the City's Web Site at www.mapleridge.ca Video of the meeting is posted at <a href="meeting-mee

-- Note: Due to the COVID-19 pandemic, Councillor Dueck, Councillor Meadus, Councillor Robson, Councillor Svendsen and Councillor Yousef participated electronically.
+Due to the COVID-19 pandemic, Councillor Dueck, Councillor Meadus, Councillor Robson, Councillor Svendsen and Councillor Yousef participated electronically.
 The Mayor chaired the meeting from Council Chambers.

-- 100 CALL TO ORDER
+100 CALL TO ORDER

-- 200 AMENDMENTS TO THE AGENDA

-- 300 APPROVAL OF THE AGENDA